CasTruyers/cppProject/evaluation.md

 - using the best suited type on a lot of places (almost everywhere possible)
 - at least 4 useful const references
 - *no globals, but statics if needed*
+- useful usage of nullptr
+- useful and correct encapsulation (explain why)